Social media platforms have emerged as the new normal in healthcare marketing.

 Consider a “boost” budget.
 This will allow your social media team to act quickly and throw some money behind a well-performing post.
 Boosted posts work best in 24 hours.
 Past that window, consider creating a new ad inspired by the well-performing content.
 We have seen our clients get significantly more value and ROI utilizing fresh content for social ads instead of using an expired organic post.

 Don’t forget about the “view-through rate.”
 While you may not be seeing the exact result you were looking for in click-through rates, keep in mind, if the engagement is there and your sales are increasing, the ads are working.
-The view-through rate is something we can’t track with exact science, but we know if we are getting eyes on an ad, it keeps your brand top of mind.
+Tracking the view-through rate isn't an exact science, but we do know that if we are getting eyes on an ad, it keeps your brand top of mind.
 Users will often come back to a site later on or type the name of your company, product, or service into the search bar from memory to learn more, shop, and explore.

 About The Experience Design Studio